Aaron Roussell

-Aaron Roussell is an American college basketball coach, currently the women's head coach at the University of Richmond.
+Aaron Roussell is an American college basketball coach.
+He is currently the head coach of the Virginia Cavaliers women's basketball team.

+Career

 Roussell is a 2001 graduate of the University of Iowa and he began his college coaching career as a graduate assistant at Minnesota State.
 After two seasons there, Roussell spent eight years as head women's basketball coach at the University of Chicago.
 Roussell then spent seven seasons as head coach at Bucknell University before being named head coach at Richmond on April 2, 2019.
+On April 7, 2026 he was named the head coach at Virginia.